mekacj/DecodeLab-Internship-/Task-03/README.md

 ## Steps

-1. Cleaning the data and ensuring all records are complete
+1. Import and prepare the dataset for analysis.
-2. Finding patterns using queries
+2. Write SQL queries to answer business questions.
+3. Perform data aggregation and summarization.
+4. Generate insights to support data-driven decision-making.